-Rescue and sustainable upgrading of a Grade II listed Cottage, London, shortlisted for the ASBP Awards 2019
+Rescue and sustainable upgrading of a Grade II listed Cottage, London, finalist for the ASBP Awards 2019

 The ASBP awards recognise construction projects which exemplify excellence in sustainability through their products, design and delivery.
-The shortlist can be viewed on their website here.
+The finalists can be viewed on their website here.

 This project is the conservation of a fine grade II listed cottage in the heart of Hampstead.
 It was a journey through history, unexpected findings and imaginative design.
 The repairs were carried out on site by skilful joiners using high quality timber, with sensitive bespoke detailing and pragmatic considerations.
 Sustainable timber and like-for-like materials were sourced for reinstatements and new elements.
 Although the listing allows more flexibility towards the rigorous building control standards, we aimed for a higher level of sustainable fabric upgrading.
 It was a successful project for our clients and we hope it will act as guidance for conservation retrofit projects in the future.
 The project is described in detail on our website here.